Why should I take steps to protect my home?

 Yes, as long as one of you lives in the home, Medicaid considers the home an “exempt” asset and cannot take your home, make you sell it or place a lien against it.
 However, you need to be aware of Medicaid estate recovery in the event you predecease your spouse.

-What is the best strategy to protect my house from a nursing home if I am
+What is the best strategy to protect my house from a nursing home if I am planning in advance?

 Generally speaking, a Medicaid Asset Protection Trust, which is a type of irrevocable trust, offers the best protection, for you and for your family.